 "The Big Store" features singer Tony Martin as a young man whose life is in danger when it is discovered the people wanting to overtake his department store what him killed.
 The Marx Brothers are his bodyguard.
 And despite comic foils like Douglas Dumbrille and frequent co-star Margaret Dumont in the cast, the comedy is merely passable corn that fits neatly in its era, while the slapstick roller skating climax is done almost exclusively with stunt doubles.
 The Marx Brothers planned to make this their last movie, but did come back for two more efforts in 1946 and again in 1949.

 Theater owner reports in Box Office and Motion Picture Herald happily stated that "The Big Store" went over great with period audiences.
 "The Big Store" is not a terrible movie.
 It is amusing in spots, and fun to see, along with the aforementioned Dumbrille and Dumont, such familiar old timers as Henry Armetta and deadpan singer Virginia O'Brien.
-The music is atrocious in "The Big Store."
-The big "Sing While You Sell" musical bit with the Marxes is stupid and distracting, while Martin's crooning of "Tenement Symphony" is absolutely deadly.
+Some of the music is atrocious in "The Big Store."
+Martin's crooning of "Tenement Symphony" is absolutely deadly.
 Still, there is enough amusing conventional comedy to keep "The Big Store" from being a complete turkey.
 As Leonard Maltin once stated: "even diluted Marx Brothers is better than none."